andela-mabdussalam/slate/source/index.html.md

 Endpoints data is returned in JSON format and error messages are displayed when there are errors with the request.

-Pls report any errors or concerns
+Pls report any errors or concerns noticed

 # Roles